ac-custom-shaders-patch/inipp/README.md

   - `:count` — returns amount of values;
   - `:length` — returns string length of value (or several);
   - `:exists` — turns to 1 if value(s) exists, or in 0 otherwise;
-  - `:vec2`, `:vec3`, `:vec4` — turn value into a vector: forces certain length, turns everything which isn’t a number to 0, good for sanitizing inputs (see “Expressions”).
+  - `:vec2`, `:vec3`, `:vec4` — turn value into a vector: forces certain length, turns everything which isn’t a number to 0, good for sanitizing inputs (see “Expressions”);
+  - `:required` or `:?` — drop the whole value if variable (or its subset) is missing.

 <details><summary>Subsets example</summary>